Your initial visa is up and you want to stay longer in Ecuador.

 When do you need to apply for your extension?

 In this guide, I’m going to share with you how I extended my visa in Ecuador.
 Hopefully, my experience will help your extension process go even more smoothly than mine.
-Ecuador has also made changes recently to the visa process (July/August 2023), and I will tell you about them.
+Ecuador has also made changes recently to the visa process (July/August 2023) and the fee (January 2024), and I will tell you about them.

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate and a Bookshop.org Associate, I earn from qualifying purchases.
 Please see this website’s Disclosure for more info.